rickbsgu/rickb-recipes/recipes/other/shrimp-and-grits--smothered.md

 ### Ingredients:

-#### Stir Fry

 #### Shrimp
-* 12 Jumbo Shrimp, devained and peeled
+* 12 Jumbo Shrimp, deveined and peeled

 #### Sauce

-* 1-2 links andouille (or polska keilbasa or other sausage), cut into 1/4in to 1/2in pieces
+* 2 links andouille (or polska keilbasa or other sausage), cut into 1/4in to 1/2in pieces
 * 1 small green bell pepper, chopped small
 * 4T butter
 * 2T olive oil